 This CPA marketing beginner’s guide will walk you through how CPA marketing works for e-commerce businesses, the decisions you must make to get started, and help you build your strategy foundation.

-From my experience, CPA marketing works excellent for subscription businesses.
-Here I’ve explained to you in detail how you can start and grow a subscription e-commerce business.
+From my experience, CPA marketing works excellently for subscription businesses.
+I’ve explained in detail how you can start and grow a subscription e-commerce business.

 - 1. What is CPA Marketing?